dappoo/Bcrypt-Breaker/README.md

 ```

 ## Warning
-- ## Make sure you have permission to attempt cracking the hashes you are working with.
-Using this tool for illegal purposes is prohibited. ##
+- **BMake sure you have permission to attempt cracking the hashes you are working with.
+Using this tool for illegal purposes is prohibited**
-- ## Cracking may take time depending on the size of the wordlist and the bcrypt hash cost. ##
+- **Cracking may take time depending on the size of the wordlist and the bcrypt hash cost**